gvwilson/sdxpy/src/intro/index.md

 > *Maya has a master's degree in genomics.
 > She knows enough Python to analyze data from her experiments,
-> but is struggling to write code that other people (including her future self) can use.
+> but struggles to write code other people can use.
-> These lessons will teach her how to design, build, and test large programs
+> These lessons will show her how to design, build, and test large programs
 > in less time and with less pain.*
 > {: .continue}